gsass/pretty.bike/content/packing_list.md

 - 1 toiletry kit (if you use Bronner's soap it's also a dishwashing and laundry kit!)
 - 1 big tube of sunscreen (I advise "hella SPF" regardless of your complexion)
 - 1 tube of anti-junk-chafing cream (I like "Butt'r", and there's a more coochie-friendly version for ladies)
-- 1 small body glide (to prevent non-junk chafing)
+- 1 small body glide (optional, but helps prevent neckline/arm cuff/nip chafing)
-- 1 small first-aid kit (someone in the breakdown crew will have a full kit, but a couple band-aids + sterile wipes weigh like 10 grams so just do it.)
+- 1 small first-aid kit (a couple band-aids + sterile wipes is enough; a designated person will carry a full kit)
 - A couple grocery bags for trash reasons (you can get these at an actual grocery store en-route I guess)

+_NOTE: If you have seasonal allergies, bring enough of your fav antihistames for the weekend.
+Depending on the weather, we may arrive either before cypresses bloom on the cape, or during peak bloom.
+You may also want to bring a COVID test, because this beautiful golden pollen will give you a dry cough and coat your nose to where you can't smell good, and everyone will feel better when you confirm it is not COVID._

 **Electronixxx**
 - 1 loud-ass waterproof speaker to blast the jams (optional but very clutch)
 - 1 battery pack which can charge your phone (also optional but clutch)
 - Chargers which can charge your lights and phone (NOT OPTIONAL)
-- 1 walkie talkie if you want it; we will provide

 **Kitchenware**
 - 1 small folding knife